nuts-foundation/nuts-node/docs/pages/deployment/clustering.rst

 Clustering
 ##########

-With the introduction of a SQL database and separate session storage, clustering with HA is now possible.
 Clustering is currently limited to nodes that have the ``did:nuts`` method disabled.
 To enable clustering, you must support the following: